 Scholarly Commons Citation

 Friedman, Eric A. and Gostin, Lawrence O., "Pillars for Progress on the Right to Health: Harnessing the Potential of Human Rights Through a Framework Convention on Global Health" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 975.
+975.